-2. Discard the used Sensor.
-See Disposal.
+2. Discard the used Sensor according to local regulations.
+See Maintenance and Disposal.
 When you are ready to apply a new Sensor, follow the instructions in Applying Your Sensor and Starting Your Sensor.
 If you removed your last Sensor before 14 days of use, you will be prompted to confirm that you would like to start a new Sensor when you first scan it.